CaptainSapphire/PH-s-Blog/_posts/2025-09-12-Netflix-Project.md

 I would definitely label my x-axis with the time units so my final analysis is more coherent of each graph.

 ## Final Thoughts
+This post was meant for a couple months ago, but I found the old draft and figured I'd finish it.